Maryland Biological Stream Survey

 While attending MBSS training is a requirement for certain certifications as described above, the training sessions will also cover additional aspects of MBSS field sampling beyond those included in each certification.
 Examples include crayfish, freshwater mussel, reptile, amphibian, and invasive plant taxonomy, physical habitat assessment, and frog calls.
 Although proficiency tests may be administered for these taxonomic groups, test performance in no way constitutes certification in survey methods at this time.
 However, DNR may consider adding certification for these other aspects of MBSS sampling at a later date.

 For certain MBSS certifications, the scheduling of field and laboratory quality control audits prior to conducting actual sampling is required.
 Choice of days for the field audits will be given in the order of receipt of registration materials.
-The deadline to register for the February 25 training is COB February 18th (postmarked).
-The deadline to register for the May 28-31 training is May 13 (postmarked).

 Certification field audits must be conducted during the appropriate index period.
 Fish crew leader and fish taxonomy field audits must be completed June - September.
 Scheduling of field audits must be determined by the end of July.